SESYNC-ci/gis-abm-lesson/docs/_slides/gis.md

 ## Quick reminder: GIS data types and formats

-Using the GIS extension, you can use geographic data that is vector format as shapefiles or raster data as ASCII and .tif.
+Using the GIS extension, you can use geographic data that is vector format as shapefiles or raster data as ASCII and TIFF.

+- Vector datasets (e.g. shapefiles)
+  - cities as points
+  - roads as lines
-Vector datasets (shapefiles): For example, cities as points, roads as lines, buildings as polygons
+  - buildings as polygons
+- Raster datasets (e.g. ASCII, TIFF)
+  - elevation data

-Raster datasets (ASCII, .tif): For example, elevation data or remote sensing imagery
+  - remote sensing imagery

 ===